obophenotype/upheno/docs/reference/phenotype-data.md

 Lets break down the second to last row:

 - ZFA:0009290 (glutamatergic neuron): The primary entity whose characteristic is being observed
-- BFO:0000050 (part of): a relation used to connect the hair cell to the structure its part of
+- BFO:0000050 (part of): a relation used to connect the primary entity to the structure it is part of
 - ZFA:0000008 (brain): the location of the primary entity being observed
-- PATO:0040043 (increased proportionality to): the modified characteristic being observed.
+- PATO:0040043 (increased proportionality to): the modified characteristic being observed
 - abnormal: the change modifier (note: not an ontology term)
 - ZFA:0009276 (GABAergic neuron): the secondary entity being observed in relation to which the characteristic is measured
 - ZFA:0000008 (brain): the location of the secondary entity

+!!! example "Example: brain increased proportionality to glutamatergic neuron GABAergic neuron brain, abnormal"

-- The interested reader may look at an integrated version of that huge post-coordinated expression [here (brain increased proportionality to glutamatergic neuron GABAergic neuron brain, abnormal - ZP:0141834)](https://www.ebi.ac.uk/ols4/ontologies/zp/classes/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FZP_0141834).
+    The interested reader may look at an integrated version of that huge post-coordinated expression [here (brain increased proportionality to glutamatergic neuron GABAergic neuron brain, abnormal - ZP:0141834)](https://www.ebi.ac.uk/ols4/ontologies/zp/classes/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FZP_0141834).

+!!! info

     Data was obtained [from ZFIN](https://zfin.org/downloads) (Phenotype of Zebrafish Genes) on the 30.03.2023 and simplified for illustration.

 As one can see in the last example, bearers can be anything from simple atomic entities to arbitrarily complex compositions: